XNSPY: Experience Unmatched Parental Monitoring & Control

 It is also because of its working that parents get real-time updates on all phone and location activities.

-While testing the app, I noticed that no logs were missing and I was able to access all features without any trouble.
+While testing the app, we noticed that no logs were missing, and we were able to access all features without any trouble.
 Moreover, no glitches, lags, or slow loading were noticed throughout the testing period.

 Apart from this, what truly makes the app stand out is its feature range.
-Not only has it inculcated parental controls according to the industry standards, some features facilitate constant monitoring too.
+Not only has it inculcated parental controls according to the industry standards, but some features also facilitate constant monitoring.

-Discussed below are the XNSPY features that I liked working with.
+Discussed below are the XNSPY features that we liked working with.

 Social Media and Email Monitoring